Avoid paying a higher interest rate after your fixed rate ends by remortgaging to a new mortgage deal. Use a broker to find the best deal for you.

 Fixed rate deal coming to and end?
 Not quite sure what to do?
 Here’s how and why you should be remortgaging at the end of your fixed rate.

 Most mortgages in the UK are fixed rate deals.
 This means there’s an introductory period, normally 2, 3 or 5 years, at the start of the mortgage which has a fixed interest rate.
+This means your monthly repayments will be the same throughout this introductory period.
 Which is usually a very low rate in order to help lenders sell the mortgage (they normally appear top in comparison tables with lower interest rates).

 What happens when my fixed-rate mortgage ends?